 (a) Before a verification body commences any verification services for the responsible entity, the responsible entity must ensure the verification body submits a notice of verification services to ecology that meets the requirements of WAC 173-424-810 through 850.
 The notice must be submitted to ecology after ecology has provided a determination that the potential for a conflict of interest is acceptable, as specified in WAC 173-424-850(7), and that verification services may proceed.

-(i) If the conflict of interest evaluation submitted by the responsible entity and the notice of verification services submitted by the verification body are submitted at the same time, verification services may not begin until ecology has determined the potential for conflict of interest is acceptable in writing.
+Commented [A142]: Defines procedures for site visits, sampling plans, data checks and other verification services, as well as criteria for material misstatements, audits, reverification, and similar procedures. (i) If the conflict of interest evaluation submitted by the responsible entity and the notice of verification services submitted by the verification body are submitted at the same time, verification services may not begin until ecology has determined the potential for conflict of interest is acceptable in writing.